When can I start?

 A higher fee may need to be charged when it is necessary that 4WD access is required.

 If a person or persons choose to travel privately and not share transport with the group, then they will not be included in the calculation of transport costs.
+But if you join the group part-way, you will be asked to share equally given your ‘seat’ in the car has travelled the whole way.

 The fundamental principles are: